aspratle/Knowldge-Graph-and-UX-UI-Design-for-Homelessness/README.md

 ## Recommendations & Insights

 1. Although an LLM can take a custom ontology and generate Cypher code needed for a Knowledge Graph, automatic post-processing of the code would need to happen in order for the Cypher code to work.
 Recommend building out this automation.
-2. A manual knowledge graph approach can include more granualarity; however, handling "time features" is cubbersome
+2. A manual knowledge graph approach can include more granualarity and supervised NER techniques; however, handling "time features" is cubbersome and may require more pre and post processing of the data.
-3.
+3. An updated UX/UI interface using the created Knowledge Graph model is needed; however, using the prototype design (icons, search, etc.) is ideal for our stakeholder's literacy level and use.

 ## Future Steps